 An “authenticated” basalt, Oldawan Pebble Chopper axe.
 The second image is a “random rock” from my collection.
 Both have a similar convex groove at the tip. both are similar in size and both have similar tool marks in the same locations.

 A “authenticated” single convex side scraper on display at the Royal Ontario Museum.
 Two “random” rocks” on the left are in my collection.
+The blue arrows point to similarly sized concave notches in the same area.

 The piece on the right is on display in a private collection and was found in Ontario, Canada.
 The piece on the right is a “random rock” from my collection and found in Alberta, Canada which is about 3600km away..